adobe/aem-test-samples/README.md

 ## UI Tests

 Custom UI testing is an optional feature that enables you to create and automatically run UI tests for your applications.
 The [UI Testing](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/test-results/ui-testing.html) section of the documentation provides in-depth information of their structure and usage.

+- `/ui-cypress` provides a sample Custom UI test module driven by Cypress.
-- `/ui-selenium-webdriver` provides a sample Custom UI test module driven by Selenium Webdriver.
+- `/ui-selenium-webdriver` provides a sample Custom UI test module driven by Selenium WebDriver.
-- The [aem-project-archetype](https://github.com/adobe/aem-project-archetype/tree/develop/src/main/archetype/ui.tests) can be used as reference for Custom UI test modules driver by Selenium + WebdriverIO
+- The [aem-project-archetype](https://github.com/adobe/aem-project-archetype/tree/develop/src/main/archetype/ui.tests) can be used as reference for Custom UI test modules driven by Selenium + WebdriverIO

 ## Notable Examples